-A hearty dish of eggs poached in an easy spicy tomato sauce that makes a great budget friendly weeknight dinner.
+Shakshuka is a hearty dinner for two of eggs poached in an easy spicy tomato sauce that makes a great budget friendly weeknight dinner.

 I changed my version up a bit from traditional shakshuka by adding bell peppers and mushrooms.
-It turned out to be more of a stew than a sauce.
 I bet you could add zucchini and carrots as well.
-The recipe was a tad bit too spicy as written, but that may have to do with the strength of my paprika (or I’m just a wimp).

 - 1 tablespoon olive oil